dsgrid/dsgrid/docs/source/index.rst

 ======================

-If you are new to dsgrid, you'll likely want to start by reading the rest of this page, reading the how-to guide on installation, and then choosing a tutorial that corresponds to how you expect to be using dsgrid in the near future.
+If you are new to dsgrid, you'll likely want to start by reading the rest of this page, reading the :ref:`how-to guide on installation <installation>`, and then choosing a tutorial that corresponds to how you expect to be using dsgrid in the near future.

 For general use, the documentation is organized into: